andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Preprocessing/Checkpoint.rst

 Now is a good time to review what we have done so far:

-1. We have downloaded an fMRI dataset that has anatomical and functional images;
+1. We downloaded an fMRI dataset that has anatomical and functional images;

 2. We looked at the data in FSLeyes, FSL's data viewer;